-Research tells us that young people who work through the process of setting personal goals are more likely to work through setbacks en route to accomplishing their goals than if the goals are those of a parent or coach.
+Research tells us that young people who work through the process of setting personal goals are more likely to work through setbacks en route to accomplishing their goals.
+But not so if the goals are those of a parent or coach.
 The trigger is the goal must be owned; a goal the youth has set for themself.

-If the coach and child have worked on goal setting, it makes sense for the parents to be cognizant of their child’s goals.
-But going beyond being cognizant, i.e., encouraging the child to commit to new or additional goals -- ones that are faster, longer or more competitive than the child’s goal -- may cause stress.
-So can making the goal so important the child feels pressure to achieve it.
+If the child has worked on goal setting, it makes sense for the parents to be cognizant of their child’s goals.
+But going beyond being cognizant, i.e., encouraging the child to commit to new or additional goals -- ones that are faster, longer or more competitive than the child’s goal -- can cause stress.
+So can parents making the goal so important the child feels pressure to achieve it.

-With children, pressure to accomplish a goal, even one they own, puts the entire exercise of teaching goal setting at risk of being a negative experience, one that children will avoid, often by dropping out of the activity or sport the goal is part of.
+When children feel external pressure to accomplish a goal, even one they own, it puts the entire exercise of teaching goal setting at risk, one that children will avoid, often by dropping out of the activity or sport the goal is part of.

 GOALS KIDS CAN VISUALIZE

 An Indiana University research study validated what most coaches already believed; that kids do better with short-term goals than those somewhere off in the future.